MicrosoftDocs/memdocs/sccm/apps/deploy-use/revise-and-supersede-applications.md

 title: "Revise and supersede applications"
 titleSuffix: "Configuration Manager"
-description: "Learn how to work with System Center Configuration Manager application versions and supersede applications." ms.custom: na ms.date: 10/06/2016 ms.prod: configuration-manager ms.reviewer: na ms.suite: na ms.technology:
+description: "Learn how to work with System Center Configuration Manager application versions and supersede applications." ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-app ms.topic: conceptual ms.assetid: 30170d70-489f-47f7-bebf-9ed0115db26b
-  - configmgr-app
-ms.tgt_pltfrm: na
-ms.topic: article
-ms.assetid: 30170d70-489f-47f7-bebf-9ed0115db26b
-caps.latest.revision: 7
-caps.handback.revision: 0
-author: mattbriggsms.author: mabriggmanager: angrobe
+author: aczechowski
+manager: dougeby
+ms.author: aaroncz
 ---
 # Revise and supersede applications in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 In this topic, you'll learn how to work with System Center Configuration Manager application versions and how to supersede applications with a new version.